Dartmouth-Data-Analytics-Core/RNA-seq-Data-Analysis-Workshop-2023/Day-2/01-read-mapping.md

 - Learn how alignment data is stored in SAM/BAM format
 - Learn how to perform basic operations on BAM files using `Samtools`
 - Perform an alignment with `STAR`
-- How to view alignments using the `Integrative genomics Viewer (IGV)`
+- How to view alignments using the `Integrative Genomics Viewer (IGV)`

 Make a new directory to work in:
 ```bash